SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 </table>

 ## Goal of this tutorial
+* Session 2
-* SNP Data Handling & Quality Control (session 2).
+  * SNP Data Handling & Quality Control.
+  * Export VCF for session 3
+* Part of session 3
   * Observe population diversity (170 individuals of coconut palm diversity panel) with a distance phylogenetic tree colored by a trait (coconut color).
-You will understand:
+* You will understand:
   * The benefits of using Gigwa.
   * How to use it.
-For this tutorial, we will use the staging implementation of Gigwa (gigwa-dev), where are stored coconut databases.
+⚠️ For this tutorial, we will use the staging implementation of Gigwa (gigwa-dev), where are stored coconut databases.

 ## Gigwa documentation and links
 * [Gigwa v2 article](https://doi.org/10.1186/s13742-016-0131-8) and citation